FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_start_robot.rst

 -  Connect the robot arm ontology to the heavy load interface of the control box;

 -  Plug the button box aviation plug into the control box exemporary instrument interface.
-If you are equipped with a touch-screen version of the teenter, you also need to use the data cable of both ends as the Type-C interface, insert the Type of the button box and the instructor, respectively. -c interface;

--  Make sure that the control box power button is closed (the button is hit to 0) to receive the 220V power cord to the power socket;
+-  Make sure the power button of the control box is turned off (the button is turned to 0) and connect the power cord to the power socket;

 -  Plug in the power control box plug.

 .. warning::
-   If the robot is placed on a strong surface, the robot may dump and cause damage.
+   (1) If the robot is placed on a strong surface, the robot may dump and cause damage.

+   (2) Do not quickly switch the power of the control box on and off.
+It is recommended that the time between switching the power of the control box off and on again be greater than 1 minute.

 Demonstrate startup control robot
 -------------------------------------